emperadur/Gamebooy-Multi-sensor-Cartdrige/README.md

 # Gamebooy-Multi-sensor-Cartdrige
 A gameboy cartridge that can be used as a home multi-sensor or taken with you on adventures

+# Parts Needed & Construction

+# Auduino Flashing

+The heart of this flash cart is an Atmega32U-MU microcontroller.
+The board has been designed with a USB-C port to make flashing the microcontroller easy.
+First, you will need to download and install the [Arduino IDE](https://docs.arduino.cc/software/ide/).

 # Links to Digikey/Mouser Cart Orders
 XXXX